Sevak: The Confessions: Release

 The first teaser of the series was released in early November 2022 and the first episode was released on 26 November 2022 on Vidly.
 The series has eight episodes.

-Aimed at India's sovereignty, defence and relations with other states, as stated by India's MIB on 12 December 2022, due to which it was banned there along with the platform Vidly.
+On 12 December 2022, India's Ministry of Information and Broadcasting banned the web series along with Vidly as it portrayed "a distorted version of sensitive historical events pertaining to India."